mem48/geocompr/main.md

 ## 2      Angola    Africa   24227524 MULTIPOLYGON(((16.326528354...
 ```

-This is more concises than the base R equivalent (which saves the result as an object called `world2` to avoid overiding the `world` dataset created previously):
+This is more concises than the base R equivalent (which saves the result as an object called `world2` to avoid overriding the `world` dataset created previously):

 ```r